 Open Awards uses Direct Entry of Results (DER), which is an online mechanism for claiming credit for your learners.
 Credits are claimed through the Portal.
-For full guidance on this process please refer to the Secure Portal Guidance.
+For full guidance on this process please refer to the Secure Portal Guidance and instructional videos provided on the relevant page of the Secure Portal.

 Tutors are responsible for ensuring that the recommendation of award is accurately claimed for each learner.
 Credit must only be recommended when a learner has achieved all of the learning outcomes for a unit.
-If a learner has previously been awarded credit for the unit(s) the unit cannot be re-awarded.
+If a learner has previously been awarded credit for the unit(s) the unit cannot be re-awarded, unless forming part of an award for a higher-level qualification in the same suite.

-If a unit is to be exempted for a learner in line with the Recognition of Prior Learning Policy, the Provider should contact Open Awards at the point of registration.
+If a unit is to be exempted for a learner in line with the Recognition of Prior Learning Policy, the provider should contact Open Awards at the point of registration.